 The IJB uses the systems in NHS Tayside and Perth & Kinross Council to manage its financial records.
-Development and maintenance of these systems is undertaken by both parent bodies as part of the operational delivery of the Health & Social Care Partnership.
+Development and maintenance of these systems is undertaken by both partner bodies as part of the operational delivery of the Health & Social Care Partnership.
 In particular the systems include:-

-- Comprehensive budgeting systems; - Setting of targets to measure financial performance - Regular reviews of periodic and annual financial reports that indicate financial performance against the forecasts;
+Comprehensive budgeting systems;

+Setting of targets to measure financial performance

+Regular reviews of periodic and annual financial reports that indicate financial performance against the forecasts;
-The Chief Financial Officer has implemented a three year budgeting process linked to which facilitates the prioritisation of resources in the face of competing demands in line with Strategic Priorities.

-During 2018/19 the Audit and Performance Committee has approved a refreshed risk management strategy and strategic risk register including mitigating actions and an escalation process.
+The Chief Financial Officer has implemented a three year budgeting process which facilitates the prioritization of resources in the face of competing demands in line with Strategic Priorities.
+During 2019/20 the Audit and Performance Committee has overseen the ongoing development and strategic risk register.
 We have developed an annual work plan for the IJB which will set out clear timescales for reporting on each of our programmes of care including agreed performance targets.
-EMT has provided an improved oversight function in delivering transformation and service redesign and monitoring the financial position.
+The re-establishment of the Transformation Board has provided an improved oversight function in delivering transformation and service redesign.
 The Audit and Performance Committee have provided a strong scrutiny and review of our actions to develop our governance arrangements.
-The establishment of new Clinical Care Governance sub-group has been agreed by the IJB to provide improved scrutiny and oversight as further streamlining of review arrangements are taken forward.
-This will be an area of significant focus as we seek to further embed a performance review framework across all services.
+The establishment of a new Clinical Care Governance sub-group has been agreed by the IJB to provide improved scrutiny and oversight as further streamlining of review arrangements are taken forward.
+This has been delayed in 2019/20 as efforts to align with the assurance structures in partners bodies have been made.